Arctium/SimpleRegistration/README.md

 # Simple Registration
 Simple Registration serves as registration site using **Blazor Server Side** for your game (test) servers.

+**Note: Everything is still Work in Progress, so expect changes to configuration options and other things!**

 ![preview_green](docs/preview_green.jpg)

 ### License, Copyright & Contributions